maxzheng/great-life-guide/techniques-and-tips.md

 Together, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about who is right / better.

+### #9 Exercise

+Exercise at least 30 minutes a day to boost your [happiness, mental and physical health, improve brain functions and memory, sleep, energy levels, and many more](https://www.healthline.com/nutrition/10-benefits-of-exercise), therefore productivity too.
+Walking can [improve working memory and increase creativity by 60%](https://podcasts.apple.com/us/podcast/153-3-kwik-tips-for-brain-exercise/id1208024744?i=1000456008448)!

+Don't like to exercise?
+No problem.
+Make it into a habbit using [Tiny Habits](https://www.youtube.com/watch?v=AdKUJxjn-R8).

 Meditations
 -----------